 4. Desert

 Desert habitats are defined by their dry, arid conditions and lack of flowing streams of water that you would associate with some other habitats.
-The desert can sometimes be unforgiving for humans on their own but still remains a very rich environment for plant and animal life.
+The desert can sometimes be unforgiving for humans on their own but remains a very rich environment for plant and animal life.

 Deserts might not look like it at first sight, but they are an ideal habitat for many.
 Arizona and Ethiopia are two examples of the world’s deserts, rich in life – but still with much of a need for environmental protection to preserve these areas for the future.